gildor478/ocaml-fileutils/README.md

 Installation
 ------------

-The recommended way to install dune is via the [opam package manager][opam]:
+The recommended way to install fileutils is via the [opam package manager][opam]:

 ```sh
 $ opam install fileutils